ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ~~~

 ## Pattern Generation
 Once I had handled color generation for avatars, I decided to move on to generating the pattern for the avatar images.
-I decided to try to achive a simmilar type of pattern to that used by GitHub in its default avatars.
+I decided to try to achive a simmilar type of pattern to that used by GitHub in its default avatars.[^pattern-type]

 ![An example of a default GitHub avatar]({{ site.baseurl }}/images/avatar_github.png)